 Both 12V M16 and 240V GU10 LED downlights are here to stay as they are both a standard type of light fitting.
 They both have their advantages and applications, however in the future you may see a move towards GU10 led downlights as internal transformer technology improves.
 There will be at time when LED downlights can be compact while still housing a small internal transformer.
 The only reason MR16 LED downlights will still be available are due to the fact that they can replace existing 12V halogens and also due to the fact that they are required to be used in areas that are subjected to water.

 Finally, one of the most important factors that affects people is the cost.
 Overall the setup of a 12V system i.e. a transformer, 12V MR16 LED downlight and necessary wires is more expensive than a GU10 LED downlight setup.
 As GU10 LEDs do not require transformers, there is one less part to worry about and less labour involved in wiring them up.
-As a result a GU10 complete kit such as the 10W Osram GU10 LED Downlight Kit + Cosmo fixture is the cheapest to buy and install for a new installation of LED downlights.
+As a result a GU10 complete kit such as the 7W Osram GU10 LED Downlight with GU10 connect and fixture is very affordable and cheap.

 The answer to this question really depends on your existing setup.
 If you have a 12V based MR16 setup then you would buy a 12V MR16 LED downlight and vice versa for a GU10 setup.
+If you are doing a completely new light installation, it may be best to consider downlight kits or GU10's.
 We have written an article on how to convert your exsiting halogen downlights to LEDs which will be useful in helping you find out which LED downlight suits your conversion.